AmeliaBeep/hackathon-games-website/README.md

 ---

-## 🔧 CRUD Functions
+## 🔧 CRUD Post Functions
 - **Create**
   Authenticated users can create a new post with:
-  - Title
+  - Caption
-  - Text
+  - Optional Text
-  - Optional image upload (validated and resized to fit the feed)
+  - Image upload (validated and resized to fit the feed)

 - **Read**
   All posts are displayed on the homepage feed.
-  Users can view posts with images, text, reactions, and timestamps.

 - **Update**
   Post owners can edit their own posts:
-  - Change title
+  - Change Caption
-  - Update text
+  - Update Text
-  - Replace image
+  - Replace Image

 - **Delete**
   Post owners can delete their own posts.